- Date: January 25, 2018

 For more than 30 years, the Amazon has been the poster-forest for the environmental movement.
 And deforestation in the Amazon is largely slowing down.
 Unfortunately, however, the Cerrado continues to lose ground to expanding beef and soy production, plus other commodities and infrastructure.
 In fact, losses in the Cerrado have been greater than those in the Amazon for the past decade.

 Fortunately, there’s hope on the horizon.
-On October 25, 23 of the world’s largest food companies announced that they would work to halt deforestation in the Cerrado.
+On Jan.
+25, 61 of the world’s largest food companies committed to working to halt deforestation in the Cerrado.
 This builds on previous commitments that these and other companies are implementing to protect the Amazon and other forests.
 The companies’ new commitment was inspired by the joint Cerrado Manifesto, which WWF developed with Greenpeace in Brazil, and was signed by 60 leading Brazilian researchers and social and environmental organizations in September.

 Research demonstrates that deforestation is not only harmful, but it’s also unnecessary.
 There are more than 150,000 square miles of Brazilian land that have already been cleared and can be used to produce soy.
 Raising cattle more efficiently would free thousands more square miles of land to meet future demand without losing another tree.